Pjekpo/PersonalPortfolioWebsite/README.md

   - No public download link is provided.
   - Please message me if you’d like a copy of my CV.

+  Storefront
+  - The navbar includes a toggle between Portfolio and Storefronts.
+  - The Storefront page starts with the intro line and then shows bold affiliate cards.
+  - Edit items in `src/components/Storefront.tsx` (`items` array) with your titles, descriptions, tags, and URLs.
+  - Link in bio: point to `/#storefront` to open the storefront page directly.

   ## Deployment (GitHub Pages via Actions)

   - The repo includes a workflow at `.github/workflows/deploy.yml` that builds the app with `vite` and deploys the `dist/` folder to GitHub Pages.